weregoat/policyd-geoip/README.md

 policy-geoip unix -	n	n	-	-	spawn
   user=nobody argv=/path/to/bin/policyd-geoip --configuration /path/to/policyd-geoip.yaml
 ```

+`--configuration` flag is optional; program defaults to use `/usr/local/etc/policyd-geoip.yaml`.

 ### Then you can use the policy like so in `main.cf`:
 ```
 smtpd_..._restrictions =